paulocilasjr/training-material/topics/statistics/tutorials/loris_model/tutorial.md

 The results suggest that small variations in the analytical approach do not significantly impact the model's ability to distinguish between classes, thereby providing confidence in the robustness of the LORIS Score for future applications.

 # Conclusion
-In this tutorial, we demonstrated how to use the Galaxy-PyCaret Comparison Tool to build a machine learning model for ICB treatment patient selection using clinical data.
+In this tutorial, we demonstrated how to use the Galaxy-Tabular Learner Tool to build a machine learning model for ICB treatment patient selection using clinical data.
 We followed a structured approach consisting of:
 - Uploading datasets (.tsv)
-- Running the PyCaret Comparison
+- Running the Tabular Learner
 - Evaluating the model's performance using the metrics published by {% cite Chang2024 %} as the gold standard.

-Throughout the process, we showcased how PyCaret simplifies the complexities of machine learning workflows, making them more accessible and efficient for users.
+Throughout the process, we showcased how Tabular Learner simplifies the complexities of machine learning workflows, making them more accessible and efficient for users.
 Additionally, we explored the robustness of the LORIS Score by building a Logistic Regression model with different hyperparameters.

 By the end of this tutorial, you should have a solid understanding of how to deploy a traditional machine learning model using tabular data and effectively interpret its results.